string(5) "14326"

 While every insurer has a slightly different way of calculating the cost of insurance for apartments, there are some factors about yourself and your apartment that tend to have a greater impact on the final price than others.
 These include:

-- Location of your apartment within the building (ex. ground floor vs. upper floors)
+• Location of your apartment within the building (ex. basement apartment vs. above-ground apartment)

-- Distance from apartment building to fire hydrants and stations
+• Distance from the apartment building to fire hydrants and stations

-Apartment insurance can be surprisingly affordable, with premiums at YouSet costing as little as just $12 a month.
-On average though, YouSet users in Ontario pay around $27 a month, while those in Quebec pay about $18 for tenant insurance.
+Apartment insurance can be surprisingly affordable, with premiums at YouSet costing as little as just $8 a month.
+On average, though, YouSet users in Ontario pay around $27 a month, while those in Quebec pay about $18 for tenant insurance

 While apartment insurance is not legally required in Canada, many landlords and property management companies include it as a condition in the lease agreement.
 By signing the lease, you are contractually obligated to comply with its terms, which may include buying tenant insurance.
 Therefore, you should always double-check your contract to understand your responsibilities before signing on the dotted line.